AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 In AEM il campo **Testo alternativo** deve essere compilato per impostazione predefinita.
-Se l’immagine è solamente decorativa e il testo alternativo non sarebbe appropriato, seleziona l’opzione **L’immagine è decorativa**.
+If the image is purely decorative and alternative text would be unnecessary, the **Image is decorative** option can be checked.

 #### Creazione di buone alternative testuali  {#creating-good-text-alternatives}